NATIONAL CHOCOLATE COVERED RAISIN DAY

 More than 1 million Raisinets are produced per hour.

 In some countries, chocolate covered raisins are known as Raisinets.
-Raisinets were the earliest and one of the most popular brands of the product.
-Currently made by Nestle, they are the third largest selling candy in United States history.
-The Blumenthal Chocolate Company introduced the Raisinets to the United States in 1927, and then in 1984, the brand was acquired by Nestle.
-There are also a large number of other brands of chocolate covered raisins on the market.
+Raisinets produced the first and one of the most popular brands of the product.
+Currently made by Nestle, they are the third-largest selling candy in United States history.
+The Blumenthal Chocolate Company introduced the Raisinets to the United States in 1927, and then in 1984, Nestle acquired the brand.
+However, a large number of other brands produce chocolate covered raisins for us to enjoy.

 Raisins are an excellent source of calcium, potassium, iron, fiber and vitamin B. When you combine the raisins with dark chocolate, you have a great tasting, healthy snack.

 HOW TO OBSERVE #ChocolateCoveredRaisinDay

 Enjoy your favorite brand of chocolate covered raisins.
 Or, make your own.
 We’ve even provided several different recipes using this delicious snack.

 National Day Calendar continues to research the origins of this snack food holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!